Thread: Newly aggressive

 04-16-2012, 03:05 PM #10

-This is a hard one because the dog is going after you and your family, that would put me in a situation to put my dog down IF the problem couldn't be fixed.
+This is a $#@!e because the dog is going after you and your family, that would put me in a situation to put my dog down IF the problem couldn't be fixed.

 I'm the sort of person who will try and find out WHY she/he might be doing this.
 I'd get a full vet check, I'd work with some one and if all that failed and the dog kept trying to attack me/the family, I'd lay the dog to rest.